Configuration

 export VECTOR_DIM=384

-redis-sre-agent pipeline ingest --force
+redis-sre-agent pipeline prepare-sources \

 Advanced: Encryption of secrets¶